 Why do we turn a blind eye?

 Less evil would take place if the majority of people didn’t turn a blind eye.
 If we look at the Third Reich again, some people did decide to see and hear what was going on.
 Sadly they didn’t survive the war.
 But what would have happened if all human beings decided to see and hear evil?
 People like Hitler and Radovan Karadzic would have been regarded as pathetic, would not they?
-We actually allow evil to happen by turning a blind eye.The massacre that took place in Norway a couple of years ago was swiftly called evil.
+We actually allow evil to happen by turning a blind eye.The massacre that took place in Norway a few years ago was swiftly called evil.
 The perpetrator was labelled insane and a terrorist.
 The easy option that enables politicians to ignore the rise of far right anti immigrant parties in Europe was chosen.

 Wouldn’t it be better for mainstream Western politicians to face up to the reasons behind the massacre and talk about the real stresses and imagined strains that have come with rising immigration and the multicultural society that emerged?Unfortunately islamophobia, partly a result on the war on terror, has fueled the rise of anti-immigration parties all over Europe that sometimes have attained considerable political power.

 If mainstream politicians are not willing to deal with inconvenient issues the only winners will be the far right.
 There will be elements of such a debate that everybody will find uncomfortable, but it’s something that mainstream politicians and authorities just have to engage in.
-It will really be difficult but is essential in order to increase understanding and make old and new Europeans live together in harmony.
+It will be really difficult but is essential in order to increase understanding and make old and new Europeans live together in harmony.

 Find solutions and stop hiding behind convenient labels